Home » Drilling Problems » Lost Circulation Material In Drilling

 Final Words

-1. Treat the active circulating system with 5 ppb to 10 ppb fine grade lost circulation material, such as Nut Plug, Mica or Calcium Carbonate.
+1. Treat the active circulating system with five ppb to 10 ppb fine-grade lost circulation material, such as Nut Plug, Mica, or Calcium Carbonate.

-3. Don’t bypass shale shaker if LCM blinds its screens because drilled solids will then build up & will increase the drilling fluid density and rheology, with the potential of having more losses.
+3. Don’t bypass the shale shaker if LCM blinds its screens because drilled solids will then build up & will increase the drilling fluid density and rheology, potentially having more losses.

 2. Pull the drill string up into the casing shoe to minimize the potential for differential pipe sticking while leaving the LCM pill to soak in the loss zone for a few hours.

-3. Keep the annulus full with mud to maintain fluid hydrostatic throughout this period, before running back to bottom and gradually increasing the circulating rate while monitoring for losses.
+3. Keep the annulus full with mud to maintain fluid hydrostatic throughout this period before running back to the bottom and gradually increasing the circulating rate while monitoring for losses.

 4. Repeat or adjust the LCM concentration if the first attempt is unsuccessful.